Architectural Experience Design

 Approach

-Spatial Experience Design is guided by observation, spatial reasoning, and an understanding of how environments influence human behavior.
+Spatial Design, through an Architectural Experience Design lens, is guided by observation, spatial reasoning, and an understanding of how environments influence human behavior.

 Engagements may include: